RICHIT-AI/cloud-platform/README.md

-# RICH IT Cloud Platform
+# Cloud Deployment Manager Infrastructure
-This repository include the configuration to deploy the infrastructure used by RICH IT projects.
+This repository include the configuration to deploy the infrastructure.